-The last bit of this guide will talk about how much memory you need for cozy gaming and other use cases.
+The last bit of this guide will talk about how much memory you need for comfortable gaming and other use cases.
 For gaming, 16GB of RAM is the sweet spot for most users.
 Now, some games can gain from more memory, such as the upcoming Microsoft Flight Simulator, but if you have a mid-range gaming build, 16GB should be enough.

 If you own a high-end CPU and GPU and game at 1440p or 4K, 32GB of RAM makes sense.
-We recommend spending a fraction of what you’ve spent on other components in order to double the amount of memory.
-In the future, 32GB will probably become standard in gaming, once next-gen consoles come out.
+We recommend spending a fraction of what you’ve spent on other components to double the amount of memory.
+In the future, 32GB will probably become standard in gaming once next-gen consoles come out.
 So, if you’re planning on building a new rig, we recommend going for 32 gigs of RAM instead of 16.

-Next, make sure to enable XMP profile after you install new memory.
-Each memory faster than 2,133MHz has to use XMP in order to work at its advertised frequencies.
+Next, make sure to enable the XMP profile after you install new memory.
+Each memory faster than 2,133MHz has to use XMP to work at its advertised frequencies.
 Next, the actual RAM frequency is two times slower than the advertised frequency.
 But the advertised frequency isn’t false because it shows how many times other components can access memory in a single unit of time (one second).